 Got to Scripts>Create New.
 Give it a name and a description.
 It should look like this.

 Let's take this example.
-You want to scrape the Monster website for new available jobs in Software Development and the companies that are offering them.
+You want to scrape the Freelancer website for new available jobs related in Software and the budget of the projects.

 In the Control section, click on More and then "Web Scraping".

-We can find the name of the companies inside the tag "div" with class name "company".
+We can find the budget of the projects inside the tag "div" with class name "JobSearchCard-secondary-price".
 If you only want to search by tag you can leave the class name empty.

 Switch the search type in the "search by" section.
 You can search by id or by class.

 Press create and save.
-Now your chatbot will scrap that webpage and show the results.
+Now your chatbot will scrape that webpage and show the results.

 Messaging apps (Facebook, WhatsApp etc.) cannot render HTML code, but the web chatbot can, so you can check the HTML box in case you want to display full html in your chatbot.

-For example, if we want to display the names and the links for the new available jobs we would need to enter the tag "h2" and the class "title".
+For example, if we want to display the name for the available jobs and days left we would need to enter the tag "div" and the class "JobSearchCard-primary-heading".
 We would also need to check the HTML box.

-Now our web chatbot will be able to show the links to the job offers.
+Now our web chatbot will be able to show the description to the job offers.
+Selecting html as an option is necessary in case you want to display external links and images.

 You can check both web scraps by interacting with our chatbot.